How Much Work To Do Before Selling a House: 3 Levels of Prep

 Level 3: Sell as-is

-The opposite of a turnkey is when you are selling as-is, doing minimal or no repairs before putting your home on the market.
+The opposite of a turnkey is selling as-is, making minimal or no repairs before putting your home on the market.
 In this situation, if repairs are needed but the home seller isn’t in a position to complete them, usually selling as-is will warrant a large price reduction.

 Reasons a homeowner might choose the as-is option:

-- You need to sell immediately due to finances: You don’t have the luxury to repair or wait to sell your home and need as much cash as possible immediately.
-Perhaps you need to pay high bills related to medical issues or job loss, or settle a property dispute during a divorce.
+- You need to sell your home quickly due to finances: You may need to sell your home fast.
+Perhaps you don’t have the luxury to repair or wait to sell your home and need as much cash as possible immediately.
+Or maybe you need to pay high bills related to medical issues or job loss, or settle a property dispute during a divorce.

-- It’s a property you acquired but don’t live in: You may have inherited the property and don’t live in the area, or it’s a second home you don’t plan to use.
+- It’s a property you acquired but don’t live in: You may have inherited a house and want to sell it and don’t live in the area, or it’s a second home you don’t plan to use.
 Also, renting it out and becoming a landlord doesn’t appeal to you.

 - You have to relocate to another state: Getting a promotion or moving to care for a relative has suddenly come up, leaving no time for home improvements.
 Selling the house quickly and using that money to relocate is your best option.